Resources

 Access to timely and vital health care services for patients is too often being choked due to practices such as excessive prior authorization mandates, inadequate provider networks, and improperly denied or delayed payments for care provided.
 These self-serving practices hurt patients and the clinicians who care for them.

 California has strong laws regulating insurance company practices, but a lack of enforcement has allowed some insurers to avoid their responsibilities.
 For example, many insurers request reams of paperwork before approving claims, with the hope that hospitals will ultimately give up on trying to receive reimbursement for the care they provided.
-These ploys result in patients and providers suffering, while insurers profit.
+These practices result in patients and providers suffering, while insurers profit.

 What’s Needed